-Did you know that Eau Claire is the horseradish capital of the world?
+Did you know that Eau Claire is the largest horseradish grower and producer in the world?

 When people think of Eau Claire and food, the first thing that comes to mind is probably cheese, beer, brats, and burgers.
 Certainly, those are staple foods of the area, but one thing that might not come immediately to mind is horseradish.
 Yes, that tangy ingredient that gives dishes an extra kick (sauces, dips, salad dressings, gravies, etc.) is something Eau Claire is a leader in.
 It really shouldn't come as a huge surprise.
 Eau Claire is home to Silver Spring Foods, where umpteen horseradish products are made.

 Ellis Huntsinger Helped Jump Start Eau Claire's Horseradish Industry